Am I eligible for a card? How do I get one?

 Library cards are not transferable and can only be used by the individual to whom the card is registered.
 Permission to allow a named friend or family member use of your card must be submitted in writing.
 Home-bound patrons may also write a letter requesting that a named friend or relative may use their card to borrow materials for them.

 For those who are residents of Massachusetts, you are eligible to receive a free e-Card from the Boston Public Library.
 With that e-card, you can access their databases, which include various Boston papers and more.
 To apply for an e-Card go to https://www.bpl.org/ecard/.
-BPL databases can be accessed at https://www.bpl.org/online-resources/ for those that have a card or would like to see what’s available.
+BPL databases can be accessed at https://www.bpl.org/online-resources/ for those who have a card or would like to see what’s available.

-Any minor (under 18 years of age) may get a card with a parent’s or guardian’s signature (parent or guardian must be present and have valid proof of address).
+Any minor (under 18 years of age) may get a physical card with a parent’s or guardian’s signature (parent or guardian must be present and have valid proof of address).
 The person signing the registration form will be held responsible for items on the minor’s card, including any that become lost or damaged and all fines/fees that are incurred.
 Anyone under 18 years of age should use the Children’s form.

 Residents of Massachusetts towns not affiliated with the MVLC can also use the Pollard Library.
 Bring your hometown library card and valid proof of current address and we will enter your card number into our system.